Background Image for Header:

 Teams of 1-3 members will choose a for-profit business idea that focuses on social entrepreneurship and solving a problem found in West Virginia.
 Teams will submit a conceptual outline of their proposed business via ReviewR using the Business Model Canvas template.

 The top ten teams in each category will advance to the Semifinals.
 Additional teams will advance to ensure every participating school has at least one representative in the Semifinals.

 Round 2 — Semifinals:

 Consists of three levels.
 First each team will submit a written feasibility study.
-Next, each team must travel to the Round 2 Conference held at Fairmont State University, where they will present a two-minute elevator pitch of their business idea to the judges who will score the ideas.
+Next, each team must travel to the Round 2 Conference at the West Liberty Highlands Center, where they will present a two-minute elevator pitch of their business idea to the judges who will score the ideas.
 Finally, each team will participate in a series of interviews with business professionals to discuss their business plan.

 The top five teams in each category will advance to the final round, with one alternate chosen in each category.

 Teams will come together at the BPC Workshop to work with marketing, financial, legal and business professionals.
 They will learn valuable information related to starting a business in West Virginia.
 This event is mandatory for all finalists and their coaches.